Gautam2901/Python-Work/README.md

 Step 3: Install Zookeeper (Required by Kafka)
 Kafka uses Zookeeper for managing and coordinating distributed services.
 It is bundled with Kafka, so you don't need to install it separately.

-Step 4: Start Zookeeper and Kafka Server
+### Step 4: Start Zookeeper and Kafka Server
 1. Start Zookeeper:
-Open Command Prompt and navigate to the Kafka directory: bash
+- Open Command Prompt and navigate to the Kafka directory:
-Copy code
+`bash
-cd C:\kafka
+cd C:\kafka`
-Run the following command to start Zookeeper: bash
+- Run the following command to start Zookeeper: bash
 Copy code
 zookeeper-server-start.bat config\zookeeper.properties